darwino/darwino-documentation/Developer Guide/Darwino DB API 7. Security.md

 =======================

 # Database security
 Darwino implements multi-level security.
 You can assign security to the Server object; you can control who can and cannot access the server.
 At the database level, you can assign an ACL.
-In the ACL, you can define who can access the database, manage the database, read documents, create documents, delete documents, and edit documents.
+In the ACL, you can define who can access the database, manage the database, read documents, create documents, delete documents, edit documents, and update someone else's social data.

 # Document security
 At the Document level, you can maintain a list of users who can read or read/write the document.
 Document security is based on a simple set of rules involving fields specifying read-only and read/write access.
 Entries in these fields can be the names of users, roles, and groups.